yussshhhh/FlagGameQuizzz/README.md

-This app was created in a span of a day. just for the submission of Bharat Intern tasks also updated on LinkedIn|
+This app was created in a span of a day. just for fun and to test myskills . made with Kotlin in Android Studio also updated on LinkedIn|
 Do check